 A Brief History of Wine

 Wine is what is known as the “drink of the gods”, dating back to as early as 6000 B.C..
-It was first consumed in countries such as Georgia, Iran, and Greece, and around 4500 B.C. it finally made its way to Italian regions.
+Georgia, Iran and Greece were the firts countries that consumed wine, and around 4500 B.C. it finally arrived in Italian regions.
 Throughout its extensive and distinguished history, wine has been consumed in various ways by people of different social classes and backgrounds, giving rise to literary references to wine within the work of Homer and Aesop, as well as legends such as that of Cleopatra promising Marc Anthony that she would “drink the value of a province” by drinking a glass of wine with a pearl in it.

 William Shakespeare, Henry David Thoreau, and Benjamin Franklin are just a few influential figures in history who indulged in the art of wine drinking.
 Even Ernest Hemingway reveled in its beauty by saying, “Wine is one of the most civilized things in the world and one of the most natural things of the world that has been brought to the greatest perfection, and it offers a greater range for enjoyment and appreciation than, possibly, any other purely sensory thing.”
 Considering wine’s significant presence and progressive impact upon different cultures across the world, it begs the question: where does wine stand in society today?